shocknet/ClinkSDK/README.md

 - `Noffer(data: NofferData, onReceipt?: (receipt: NofferReceipt) => void, timeoutSeconds?: number)`
   - Sends a `kind: 21001` offer request.
   - Returns a `Promise<NofferResponse>` that resolves with the invoice or an error.
-  - The optional `onReceipt` callback is triggered if the service sends a payment receipt after the invoice is paid.
+  - The optional `onReceipt` callback is triggered when the invoice is paid. **You must pass the callback as a parameter**—simply defining it is not enough.
 - `Ndebit(data: NdebitData, timeoutSeconds?: number)`
   - Sends a `kind: 21002` debit request.
   - Returns a `Promise<NdebitResponse>` that resolves with the payment/budget confirmation or an error.
 - `Nmanage(data: NmanageRequest, timeoutSeconds?: number)`
   - Sends a `kind: 21003` management request.
   - Returns a `Promise<NmanageResponse>` that resolves with the result of the management action.

 ### Encoding/Decoding
 - `nofferEncode(offer: OfferPointer): string`